-Harris, whom the Atlantic called “the closest thing Silicon Valley has to a conscience,” is one of the first Silicon Valley insiders to ring the alarm-bell on big tech companies designing their products in a way that manipulates our psychological vulnerabilities in the race to grab our attention.
+Harris, whom the Atlantic called “the closest thing Silicon Valley has to a conscience,” is one of the first Silicon Valley insiders to ring the alarm-bell on how tech companies design their products in a way that manipulates our psychological vulnerabilities in a race to grab our attention; an expensive commodity in the attention economy.

-The average person in America is exposed to 3,000 advertising messages per day, not with the goal of sharing information on a given product or service but to simply grab our attention .
-Today’s politics is less about actual policies and more about melodramatic Twitter meltdowns of presidential candidates to draw attention to various political parties.
+The average person in America is exposed to 3,000 advertising messages per day, not with the goal of sharing information on any given product or service but to simply grab our attention.
+Today’s politics is less about actual policies and more about melodramatic Twitter meltdowns of presidential candidates, it is what draws attention to various political parties.

 But, how exactly did we get to this point?

-Benjamin Day made the only criteria for a successful news story its ability to sell the most number of papers.
-Sensational, dramatic, and juicy news was also very popular back then.
-As Hendricks and Vestergaard put it eloquently, “when the sole criterion for success is to sell as many papers as possible, truth is of little or no consequence” (p.
-9).
+But there was something else just as critical as affordability for Benjamin Day to accomplish the task of getting people’s attention.
+Benjamin Day made the only criteria for a successful news story to be its ability to sell the most number of papers.
+Sensational, dramatic, and juicy news was very popular back then, as it is now.
+As Hendricks and Vestergaard put it eloquently, “when the sole criterion for success is to sell as many papers as possible, truth is of little or no consequence.”

 The rest, as they say, is history.